fando-tek/weather-dapp/README.md

 import wif {wif}

 # Import the contract (with storage enabled)
-import contract /smartcontract/sunny_dapp.avm 0710 05 True
+sc deploy insurance-dapp/smartcontract/insurance-dapp.avm True False False 0710 05 --fee=0.1

 # Fill in the metadata form and optionally deploy with your wallet password after a succesful test invoke